 - Don’t go off-grid.
 Make sure at least someone knows where you are – it’s much safer that way.
 Even if you’re heading out for the night, just tell the staff at your hostel or hotel, or text your friends at home, or even your parents.

 - If you’re not too bothered about hanging around other people get yourself a nice hotel on one of the outlying islands.
 The crime levels in places like Bimini and Abacos are far lower than in places like New Providence and Grand Bahama.
-These islands are much quieter, there are far fewer people, they’re less developed, and that actually makes them pretty stunning if you ask us.

 Many women do travel solo to the Bahamas.
 Actually, if you are the sort of person who isn’t too bothered about being in a social hostel, or partying every night, then the peace and quiet of one of the Bahamas safer, quieter islands could be completely right for you.

 Think about it: sparkling seas, hardly any tourists, not having to worry about where the next meal is coming from, cocktails on the beach… Doesn’t sound bad, does it?
-Still, if you head out from the resort be aware of your surroundings and keep our tips in mind to stay safe.
+Still, if you head out from the resort be aware of your surroundings and keep these tips in mind to stay safe.

-Is the Bahamas safe to travel for families?
+Are the Bahamas safe to travel for families?

 The Bahamas is safe to travel for families.
 This group of islands may seem more of a “luxury” destination than anything else, but there are a fair few family-friendly hotels where you could base you and your family for your own slice of Caribbean sun.